Dipeshjha807/crop-advisory-system/README.md

 - Offline compatible
 - Auto-stores predictions in local database
 - you can see ppt presentation here=https://github.com/Dipeshjha807/crop-advisory-system/blob/main/Crop_Advisory_System_PPT.pptx
+- demo video( here you can see the demo video in my youtube channel=https://youtu.be/92TQ-YpZ0Yo?si=DHUDBBSsEFwjsDoT
 ## 🧑‍🎓 Author Info

 | Name                | Roll No.   | Registration No. |